crodier/software-blog/_posts/2025-03-14-enterprise-anti-patterns.md

 how much you dislike latency.
 You dislike it more than anything.

 You can make latency a stated goal of your UX, and still have problems.

 With Microfrontends, you pretned that you can fix latency later (you can't), and then you don't fix it, and have a slow system no one likes.

-Everyone wants to use your system on their Meta glasses, but you have too many javascript libraries to load.
+Everyone wants to use your system but you have too many javascript libraries to load.
 You've failed, and need to start over.

 Millions of person hours invested, in what will always be a slow crappy UX, without starting over.
 "At least we have the lessons learned."